Quin Epperly: Drag racing

 Epperly also built the body for the first Spirit of America land speed racer, out of his shop in Gardena, California.

 Epperly worked with Nye Frank and Craig Breedlove on the dragster Spirit II in 1964, and with Frank on the Flying Wedge streamliner dragster built for Don Prudhomme in 1971.

 Later work

 A notable restoration by Epperly was the engine for the Cooper Type 54-Climax, which, in the hands of Jack Brabham, began the "rear engine revolution" at Indianapolis.
 The restoration earned the car the coveted Monterey Cup at the 1991 Monterey Historic races, when, driven again by Brabham, it performed perfectly.
 It later traveled to the Festival of Speed at Goodwood in 1993, to Australia in 1995 for the CART Surfer's Paradise race, to Michigan International Raceway in 1996 for the U.S. 500 (where demonstration laps at around 140 mph were made), and to the California Speedway in 1997 for the Marlboro 500.

-His last major project was to complete the body restoration of his own Demler Special #99 in 1998.
+Epperly's last major project was to complete the body restoration of his own Demler Special #99 in 1998.
 The Demler had finished second in the 1958 Indianapolis 500.